GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ### Generating the Sigfox API V2 Python client

 The integration uses the Sigfox API V2 to automate configuring the callbacks.
 In order to generate the Python client library for the latest version of the API, execute the following commands:

 1. On your local development machine, if you are still in the `cf` directory, change the directory back to the integration's main directory (`sigfox-gw`):

         (venv) $ cd ..

-1. Check that you have docker running, by executing for example the following command:
+1. Check that you have docker running:

         (venv) $ docker ps

-      If docker is running you will see an output similar to the below output.
-However, if you get an error message, start the docker daemon on your local development machine.
+    If Docker is running, you see an output similar to the following:

         CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES

+    If you get an error message, start the docker daemon on your local development machine.

-1. Next we will generate the Python client libraries from the [Sigfox API definition](https://support.sigfox.com/api/apidocs).
-To do this, we have to compile and use a specific version of [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
-Execute the following command to setup an environment variable for the swagger-codegen version tag to be used:
+1. Next, you generate the Python client libraries from the [Sigfox API definition](https://support.sigfox.com/api/apidocs).
+    To do this, you compile and use a specific version of [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
+Execute the following command to set up an environment variable for the swagger-codegen version tag to be used:

         (venv) $ generator_version=3.0.11

-1. The following command will use docker to first download the [swaggerapi/swagger-codegen-cli-v3](https://hub.docker.com/r/swaggerapi/swagger-codegen-cli-v3) image, and then use the code generator's specific version, to generate a Python client library from the Sigfox API definition:
+1. The following command uses docker to download the [swaggerapi/swagger-codegen-cli-v3](https://hub.docker.com/r/swaggerapi/swagger-codegen-cli-v3) image and then use the code generator's specific version to generate a Python client library from the Sigfox API definition:

         (venv) $  docker run --rm -v $(pwd):/local swaggerapi/swagger-codegen-cli-v3:$generator_version generate -i https://support.sigfox.com/api/apidocs -l python -o /local/out/python-$generator_version

 1. After the generation process completes, copy the generated swagger_client to the working directory:

         (venv) $ cp -r out/python-3.0.11/swagger_client .